daniel5151/embcrusted/README.md

 - RAM usage could be improved by refactoring `String` operations into in-place buffer manipulations, and replacing `Vec`s with static buffers.
 - Binary size could be cut down further by adding feature-flags for specific z-machine version features.

-Plus, there is a single usage of `unsafe` in `instruction.rs` which transmutes transmutes a u16 into an enum.
-I _know_ it's bad, and it really aught to be removed.

 Oh, and if you grep for FIXME or TODO, you'll likely to find some low-hanging fruit which need fixing.